concilify/stackage-core-nuget/README.md

-# core
+# stackage-core-nuget

 ## Deployment Concerns

 ### Prerequisites

-A NuGet API key with `write:packages` must have been added to Stackage / Project settings / Service connections in order for DevOps to be able to push NuGet packages.
+A secret named `NUGET_PUSH_TOKEN` containing a NuGet API key must have been added in order for GitHub Actions to be able to push NuGet packages

 ### Releasing

-Tag the commit in the `master` branch that you wish to release with format `v*.*.*`.
-DevOps will build this version and push the package to NuGet.
+Tag the commit in the `main` branch that you wish to release with format `v*.*.*`.
+GitHub Actions will build this version and push the package to NuGet.
 Use format `v*.*.*-preview***` to build a pre-release NuGet package.